| | | |

 Reunited!

+Reunited, and it feels so good…(come on, sing it with me!)
 My true love is back in my arms.
 The two months apart had been difficult for me, I longed, even ached for my beloved.

 My passport finally arrived in crisp FedEx envelope; I promptly ripped it open and showered it with kisses.
 And I believe that it was just excited to see me too…it had a special glow, it beamed when I held it in my hands.
 It came back to me with 4 shiny new visas from countries I can’t pronounce.
 We sat back, shared a beer and started dreaming of our next trips we’d take together.

 We will be a busy couple this summer.
 We are living it up in class, experiencing world sporting events, seeing friends, and then we are roughing it for 8 weeks across 1/3 of the globe.
-The say variety is the spice of life – so here’s what we have in store for you:
+They say variety is the spice of life – so here’s what we have in store for you:

 Valencia Spain | June 20th – June 27

-I’ll be a guest of Tour Spain on a press/blogger trip to Valencia Spain to see the famous Formula 1 Grand Prix of Europe.
-Um…hot men speaking in foreign tongues , in fast cars…yup…give me some of that.
+I’ll be a guest of Tour Spain on a press/blogger trip to Valencia, Spain, to see the famous Formula 1 Grand Prix of Europe.
+Um…hot men speaking in foreign tongues, in fast cars…yup…give me some of that.
 Top it off with wine and delicious Spanish food…okay, if I must.
 I was as surprised as anyone when I had an email showing up in my inbox inviting me to the F1 race in Valencia, I thought about it for a few seconds and promptly said yes trying to appear not too desperate.
 Considering this is my first trip to Spain, I’m really looking forward to experiencing the best it has to offer and sharing that back with you.
 Expect a few pictures of fast cars…zoom, zoom.

 Barcelona, Spain | June 27th – July 11th